Florida Septic Tank (OSTDS) Regulations — FS §381.0065, Chapter 62-6 FAC

 - Manufacturer's certification of load ratings for buried installations (particularly relevant for traffic-bearing installations under driveways or parking).

-Norwesco, Snyder, Enduraplas, and Chem-Tainer all produce rotomolded HDPE tanks compliant with Florida OSTDS rules.
-Order the Florida-specific configuration when buying — it ships with anchor straps, proper manway, and outlet filter pre-installed.
+Companies like Norwesco, Snyder, Enduraplas, and Chem-Tainer make rotomolded HDPE tanks that meet Florida's septic system rules.
+When buying, order the Florida-specific version, which comes with anchor straps, a proper manway, and an outlet filter already installed.

 Frequently Asked Questions